xDBML in 5 minutes

 - A relational

-orderscollection withobjectId(BSON) primary key, nested arrays of line items, and a polymorphicpayment_methodthat's either a card, bank, or wallet - Cross-container relationships with explicit cardinality, including one that crosses an array — every
+orderscollection using BSON-native types (objectId,int32,string,Decimal128,Date), nested arrays of line items, and a polymorphicpayment_methodthat's either a card, bank, or wallet - A cross-container relationship with explicit cardinality linking each order's

 This single file generates Oracle DDL for customers, a MongoDB $jsonSchema validator for orders, JSON Schema for an API contract, an Avro schema for an event stream, and the schema section of an ODCS data contract.